 Our congregation is drawn from surrounding villages and those further afield such as, Long Stratton, Mulbarton, Shropham, Great Moulton, Winfarthing and Wymondham.
 Despite being without a Pastor, at present, we have a very vibrant church life, with lots going on, including two services on Sundays, prayer meetings and house groups etc.

-Carleton Rode Baptist Church is situated in rural South Norfolk, standing between the villages of Carleton Rode and Bunwell which have a total combined population of approximately 1500.
-The nearest small town is Attleborough, which is 5 miles away, whilst Norwich is 17 miles away.
+Carleton Rode Baptist Church is situated in rural South Norfolk, standing between the villages of Carleton Rode and Bunwell, which have a total combined population of approximately 1500.
+The nearest small town is Attleborough, which is five miles away, whilst Norwich is 17 miles away.

 Our previous minister described us as ‘the Church in the heart of the countryside, with the country community at heart!’.
 An apt description for our mission here.
 Our church building is very important to us, representing as it does over 200 years of local worship and witness in this rural community.
-It is a recognised, familiar and well loved landmark built between two villages and serving both.
+It is a recognised, familiar and well-loved landmark built between two villages and serving both.
 Many local families have relatives buried in the graveyard.
-However, even more important is the space our building provides for local people to come together and meet here.
-Sharing their experiences, hopes and fears and finding encouragement for their everyday lives.
+However, even more important is the space our building provides for local people to come and meet together.
+Sharing their experiences, hopes and fears, and finding encouragement for their everyday lives.

 Finally, Carleton Rode Baptist Church is part of the Eastern Baptist Association which is a family of Baptist Churches situated throughout Norfolk, Suffolk, Essex and Cambridge.
-The regional association has a team of regional ministers and administration staff that support the local church pastorally, advise on mission and practical matters and organise beneficial training events and every church contributes in their own unique way by taking part in enriching relationships, developing ministry and enabling fruitful mission in its own area.
+The regional association has a team of regional ministers and administration staff that support the local church pastorally, advise on mission and practical matters and organise beneficial training events.
+Every church in the association contributes in their own unique way by taking part in enriching relationships, developing ministry and enabling fruitful mission in its own area.